 When you try to delete a member, you may encounter the following warning.

-This means the member you are trying to remove still exists in your authentication provider and would be able to be automatically re-provisioned they try to sign-in on Slite.
+This means the member you are trying to remove still exists in your authentication provider and would be able to be automatically re-provisioned when they try to sign in to Slite.

 If the user has left the company, you just need to delete the user from your authentication provider.